 Specify the terminal's properties.
 The Terminal name identifies the terminal and the variables it creates.
 The name should be numeric for sweeps to work properly.

-Select a Terminal type - Current (the default), Voltage, Circuit, Terminated, or Power.
+Select a Terminal type - Current (the default), Voltage, Circuit, Power, Terminated (power), and Terminated (voltage).
+Select: